davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-14-kona-diaries-2015-day-20-the-perfect-meal-dolphins-burgers-and-a-shave-ice.md

 Eventually we made it back to Kailua which is now a much much quieter place.
 We had a little wander around and somehow - don't ask me how - ended up at the shave ice store.

-I went for a shave ice with chocolate mac-nut ice cream in the middle with flavouringsof coconut and strawberry poured on top.
+I went for a shave ice with chocolate mac-nut ice cream in the middle with flavourings of coconut and strawberry poured on top.

 It truly is a delicious snack and I think I may be turning into a shave ice....